Coinbene/API-USDT-SWAP-Documents/openapi-usdt-swap-rest-en.md

 - The timestamp value is the same as the ACCESS-TIMESTAMP request header, and must be the decimal time of the UTC time zone Unix timestamp or the time format of the ISO8601 standard, which is accurate to the millisecond.
 - Method is the request method, all letters are capitalized: GET/POST
 - requestPath is the request interface path, for example: /api/usdt/v2/market/orderBook
 - Body is the string of the request body.
-The GET request has no body information to omit; the POST request has a body information JSON string, such as {"symbol": "BTCUSDT", "order_id": "7440"}
+The GET request has no body information to omit; the POST request has a body information JSON string, such as {"symbol": "BTC-SWAP", "order_id": "7440"}
 - The secret is generated when the user applies for the API
 - **Do not disclose secret to others or transfer them to the server at any time**